 The injectable forms of glycopyrrolate and atropine bear an FDA-approved indication for use in peri-operative secretion reduction, though neither has explicit approval for the reduction of noisy breathing near death.
 Scopolamine hydrobromide injection is available for use outside of the United States and is dosed at 0.3 to 0.6 g to reduce secretions.

 A small study performed in thirteen patients demonstrated greater efficacy of glycopyrronium over scopolamine for death rattle.
-A larger trial demonstrated that hyoscine bromine 0.4 mg was superior to glycopyrrolate 0.2 mg in the reduction of a noise score (nursing assessment combined with noise meter reading).
+A larger trial showed that hyoscine bromine 0.4 mg was superior to glycopyrrolate 0.2 mg in the reduction of a noise score (nursing assessment combined with noise meter reading).
 Glycopyrrolate was further associated with a greater need for repeat injection and the need for added sedation.
 The dose of glycopyrrolate for secretion reduction usually is 0.4 mcg/kg; this dosing disparity may limit the findings of this study.

-A randomized, double-blind placebo-controlled trial comparing 1 mg sublingual atropine to placebo found no difference in death rattle as evidenced by the death rattle scoring system previously used by Back et al. This study used sublingual atropine at a dose equivalent to the injectable form, with the evaluation of the nouse score at 2 and 4 hours; the lack of pharmacokinetic and dosing data for the sublingual route, combined with a semi-subjective rating score are limitations of this study.
+A randomized, double-blind placebo-controlled trial comparing 1 mg sublingual atropine to placebo found no difference in death rattle, as evidenced by the death rattle scoring system previously used by Back et al. This study used sublingual atropine at a dose equivalent to the injectable form, with the evaluation of the nouse score at 2 and 4 hours; the lack of pharmacokinetic and dosing data for the sublingual route, combined with a semi-subjective rating score are limitations of this study.

 The timing of pharmacologic intervention may be an important factor that impacts the outcomes.
 An open-label randomized study performed in 132 patients at the end of life found that hyoscine bromide administered as prophylaxis significantly reduce death rattle, compared to hyoscine bromide administered after the onset of a death rattle.

-Anti-muscarinic drugs are a class of antisialagogue that work by competitively antagonizing acetylcholine at muscarinic receptors with minimal impact on nicotinic receptors.
+Anti-muscarinic drugs are a class of antisialagogue that works by competitively antagonizing acetylcholine at muscarinic receptors with minimal impact on nicotinic receptors.
 There are five subclasses of muscarinic receptors, two of which are relevant in the pathophysiology of airway secretions: M2 involving cardiac tissue and airway smooth muscle and M3 receptors on glandular tissue including salivary glands and airway mucosa.The M2 receptors located in airway smooth muscle primarily act as autoreceptors, regulating the activation of the M3 receptors.
 If conditions such as infection cause dysfunction of the M2 receptors, severe hyperreactivity of the M3 receptors may ensue, which then causes increased secretion and bronchoconstriction.
 M3 receptors are exquisitely sensitive to any cholinergic stimulation, while M2 receptors are much less sensitive.
 Oral glycopyrronium (also known as glycopyrrolate) at doses of 4 and 8 mg respectively have demonstrated a profound reduction in the secretion of saliva between 3 and 6 hours of drug administration with 50% of baseline secretion at 6 hours.
 Peak effects generally appeared at around 30 minutes after drug administration.

 Drug administration of glycopyrronium is possible via oral, intramuscular (IM), intravenous (IV) routes.
-The reduction in salivary secretions of oral glycopyrronium at 4 and 8 mg produced reduction significantly in salivary secretions of 3 and 6 hours post administration after which 6 hours secretion was approximately 50% of baseline however felt 24 hours after initial administration.
+The reduction in salivary secretions of oral glycopyrronium at 4 and 8 mg produced reduction significantly in salivary secretions of 3 and 6 hours post-administration, after which 6 hours secretion was approximately 50% of baseline, however, felt 24 hours after initial administration.
 The oral/parenteral ratio was 35 to 1 in terms of calculation.
 Intramuscular (IM) injections resulted in an 85% reduction at approximately 6 hours, and again, patients felt the effects similar to oral beyond 12 hours.
 Similar to IV, Intramuscular (IM) injections had produced similar effects; however, the peak effects of IM had appeared later around 1 hour as compared to 30 minutes with IV formulations.

 Glycopyrronium is known to have little effect on visual accommodation and heart rate at lower doses but at higher doses (400 mcg) can result in bradycardia 6 hours post-dose administration (approximately 20% reduction in pulse rate.)